 101 Things to do in Bournemouth – Christchurch Cheese & Chilli Festival

-Christchurch Cheese & Chilli Festival is a two day event that brings together foodies, chefs, and artisans from across the south west.
-It takes place annually (unless there’s a pandemic or something equally disastrous) in Hurn, in a field next to Bournemouth Airport.
-There are a variety of attractions; mainly cheese and chilli themed (obviously) but also other food and drink stalls, catering, cooking demonstrations, chilli eating competitions, music and plenty of other entertainment for both adults and children.
+Christchurch Cheese & Chilli Festival is a two day event which brings together foodies, chefs and artisans from across the south west.
+It takes place annually (unless there’s a pandemic or something equally disastrous) on a field next to Bournemouth Airport.
+A popular fixture on the local calendar, with record crowds of around 10,000 visitors last year, 2025 saw the festival reach its eleventh year.

 Christchurch Cheese & Chilli Festival

-The venue is around 5 miles north of central Bournemouth, just off the A338.
-It is easily accessible by car, although its popularity can lead to congestion.
-By bus, the 737 airport bus stops at (not surprisingly) the airport, which is next door.
+The venue is in East Parley, around 5 miles north of central Bournemouth, just off the A338.
+It is easily accessible by car, although the event’s popularity can lead to congestion on surrounding roads.

 Parking